News

 What is Occupational English Test and How to Prepare for it?

-The Occupational English Test (OET) is an internationally recognized English language proficiency test specifically designed for healthcare professionals.
+The Occupational English Test (OET) is an internationally recognized English language proficiency test designed for healthcare professionals.

-Unlike general English exams like IELTS, OET assesses the language skills of candidates in a medical context, making it highly relevant to those working in fields such as nursing, medicine, dentistry, and pharmacy, among others.
+Unlike general English exams like IELTS, OET assesses candidates' language skills in a medical context, making it highly relevant to those working in fields such as nursing, medicine, dentistry, and pharmacy.
+It evaluates four key language skills: Listening, Reading, Writing, and Speaking, all tailored to real-life healthcare scenarios.

 How to Prepare for the OET?